 \section{Experimental Results}

+In this section, we report our empirical observations regarding Fed-MoM-UCB.
+We test our algorithm against two benchmark algorithms.
+One of them is Fed2-UCB, proposed in \cite{shi2021federated}, which is specifically developed for federated bandits with non-i.i.d. data distributions.
+However, Fed2-UCB does not address the challenge of adversarial attacks.
+For this reason we present another robust benchmark we call Fed-Trim-UCB.
+Fed-Trim-UCB is a version of the trimmed mean based algorithm in \cite{neurips_bandit}, repurposed for the federated setting.
+Similar trimmed mean algorithms can be also found in \cite{trimmed, liu2023flgqm}.
+In particular, Fed-Trim-UCB uses the following estimator,

+where $U_{(i), k} (p)$ is the order statistics of $U_{m,k} (p)$ with respect to the clients for a fixed arm $k$.
+We set the exploration threshold as suggested by \cite{neurips_bandit} to

-In this section, we run simulations for a synthetic MAB problem with $K = 10$ arms considering different attack schemes to test the Fed2-UCB and Fed-MoM-UCB algorithms' performances.
-We present our results for three different scenarios.
-The main difference between the scenarios is the upper bound on the Byzantine clients' fraction $\lambda$ and the attack structure.
-We explain our objectives and findings for each scenario in detail in the respective sections, and a comprehensive overview of the scenarios can be found in Table~\ref{tab:scenarios}.
-The unknown global mean arm outcomes $\mu_k$ for $k \in [10]$ are the same for all the scenarios and are given in Table~\ref{tab:armmeans}.
-The client and arm sampling uncertainties are modeled as zero-mean additive i.i.d.
-Gaussian noise with variances $\sigma_c^2 = 0.01^2$ and $\sigma^2 = 0.5^2$, respectively.
-We use $\delta = 0.001$ and perform 100 independent experiments for each algorithm and scenario, and report the mean and standard deviations for the cumulative regret and the communication cost.
-We calculate the cumulative regret using \eqref{eqn:regret2} for both Fed2-UCB and Fed-MoM-UCB, where the $\beta$-optimal arms do not incur any regret.
+where arms are $\varrho$-subgaussian.
+For our setting we pick $\varrho = \sigma + \sigma_c$.
+Similar to Fed-MoM-UCB, we set the termination condition for Fed-Trim-UCB to $E_{p,\text{trim}} \leq \beta / 4$ and use the same client recruiting policy.
+For our analysis, we conducted simulations on a synthetic MAB problem, applying various attack schemes to evaluate the efficacy of Fed-MoM-UCB, Fed-Trim-UCB, and Fed2-UCB.
+We detail our findings across three distinct scenarios, with each scenario's objectives and results thoroughly discussed in its designated section.
+For a concise overview of these scenarios, see Table~\ref{tab:Scenarios}.
+The model and arm sampling noises are defined as zero-mean additive i.i.d.
+Gaussian noise with variance $\sigma_c^2 = 0.02^2$ and $\sigma^2 = 2^2$ for all scenarios.
+We use $\delta = 0.001$ and perform 100 independent experiments and report the mean and standard deviations for the cumulative regret and the communication cost.
+We calculate the cumulative regret using \eqref{eqn:regret2} for all of the algorithms, where the $\beta$-optimal arms do not incur any regret.